Zamiell/stardew-valley/Min-Max_Guide.md

 ### Summer 13 & Beyond

+- Summer 13 is guaranteed to be a stormy day.
 - At some point on or after Spring 13, buy and plant any other summer crops that you need for bundles/quests/presents/whatever.
 - The longest crops to grow are [Melons](https://stardewvalleywiki.com/Melon) and [Blueberries](https://stardewvalleywiki.com/Blueberry), which will take 10 days with the Agriculturist profession.
 With Deluxe Speed-Gro, you can speed this up to 7 days.
 So you can defer planting extra summer crops to Spring 21 at the latest.